 The Malheur Experiment Station is a branch of the Oregon Agricultural Experiment Station, a part of Oregon State University’s College of Agricultural Sciences.
 Scientists at the Malheur Experiment Station work in close cooperation with faculty at the OSU Malheur County Extension.

-The Malheur station has been a leader in agricultural innovations partnering with growers, growers’ organizations, agricultural businesses, and public agencies
+The Malheur station has been a leader in agricultural innovations, partnering with growers, growers’ organizations, agricultural businesses, and public agencies.

-OSU Extension agents work closely with the Malheur Station staff on crop production problems and communicating results to growers.
+OSU Extension is integrated with the Malheur Experiment Station in solving crop production problems and communicating results to growers.
 Scientists from Extension and Research cooperatively design and evaluate experiments on onions, potatoes, and alfalfa.
 Scientists from other experiment stations evaluate small grains and potatoes in cooperation with local scientists.
 Scientists at the OSU stations in Malheur, Hermiston, Klamath Falls, and the Crop and Soil Science Department in Corvallis cooperate with Washington State University, the University of Idaho, and the ARS on potato variety development.